easolhq/easolhq.github.io/docs/filters/index.md

 # Filters

 Liquid filters modify Liquid output.
-They can be applied to any liquid output and may accept parameters.
+They can be applied to any Liquid output and may accept parameters.

 {% raw %}
 ```liquid